 The fishing markets at Tanji and Bakau are full of colour, sounds and smells as the men bring in the catch and the women and children help to unload and prepare the fish.
 A great way to experience local flavour and get some colourful photographs (just don’t forget to ask permission first).

 8. Get up close with a crocodile

 Kachikally crocodile pool in Bakau is one of the most famous tourist spots in The Gambia and has been attracting visitors for years.
 The pool has around 100 crocodiles including the most well-known, Charlie, who is an impressive two metres long.
 You can get some great photographs of the crocs basking in the sun, and learn more about traditional beliefs that the pool has special fertility and healing powers.
 If you prefer to keep your distance, enjoy lunch or a drink at Calypso Beach Bar in Cape Point which overlooks a natural sea lake where you might also spot a crocodile.

 Gambians love football and you’ll see international football shirts and locals asking you which team you support.
 If you get the chance to attend a local match it’s a great way of experiencing the passion for the sport – it can be very noisy though with cheering, singing and drumming.

 10. Pamper yourself at Coco Ocean’s world-class spa

-This lovely boutique hotel has a 1800m2 spa facility with thalasso pool, small gym, Finnish sauna, Moroccan Hammam and full range of beauty treatments.
+This lovely boutique hotel has a 1800m2 spa facility with thalasso pool, small gym, Finnish sauna, Moroccan Hammam and a full range of beauty treatments.
 What better way to recharge your batteries than with a day of top-class pampering?

 Now you know the sorts of things you can get up to in The Gambia, check out our great range of holiday ideas for even more inspiration.